antonyanuraj/antonyanuraj.github.io/README.md

 2) Markdown Editor

-    - You can use any markdown editor to create a Resume.
+    - You can use any markdown editor to create a resume.
 I personally used [Visual Studio Code](https://code.visualstudio.com/).

 3) Resume

-    - The Resume has to be in Markdown format.
-If you are not familiar with syntax of Markdown or need a refresher, please refer to [Markdown Tutorial](https://www.markdowntutorial.com/).
+    - The resume has to be in Markdown format.
+If you are not familiar with  the syntax of Markdown or need a refresher, please refer to the [Markdown Tutorial](https://www.markdowntutorial.com/).

 ## Instructions

 ### 1) Create a new GitHub Repository

 **Using Distributed Version Control Systems (DVCS) is more beneficial than using centralized sytems.
-Some of the benefits include better performance and allows users to work offline.
-Ability to work concurrently on the same file is what wins it for DVCS. the repository allows multipe people to contribute to it which brings benefits such as ability to peer review a person's work.**
+Some of the benefits include better performance and allow users to work offline.
+Ability to work concurrently on the same file is what wins it for DVCS.
+The repository allows multiple people to contribute to it which brings benefits such as ability to peer review a person's work.**

-   - Login to Github Account.
+   - Login to the GitHub Account.

-   - Click `+` button on top right corner.
+   - Click `+` button on the top right corner.

    - Select `New repository` from the menu.

-   - Set Owner to `your Username` if not already selected.
+   - Set `Owner` to `your Username` if not already selected.

    - Enter repository name as `yourUsername.github.io`.

    - Set who can see your repository by selecting either `Public` or `Private`.

    - Click `Create repository` to confirm your preferences and create the repository.

 ![creating repository](gifs/createRepository.gif)

-__By using your username as the repository name, it lets Github know that this repository will be using Github Pages.__
+__By using your username as the repository name, it lets GitHub know that this repository will be using GitHub Pages.__

-### 2) Upload Resume file
+### 2) Upload resume file

 **Using version control for documentation can be seen sometimes as doing a bit to much.
-Using version control for documentation purposes helps a technical writer positively.
-Because it allows them to collaborate with developers.
-Using mordern technologies help to display effort of person.
-As time passes technology changes and if a person puts in effort to keep up, it is not something other would take lightly.**
+Moreover, using it for documentation purposes helps a technical writer positively because it allows them to collaborate with developers.
+Using modern technologies help to display effort of a person.
+As time passes technology changes, and if a person puts in effort to keep up, it is not something others would take lightly.**

    - Rename your resume which is in `.md` format from `currentName.md` to `index.md`.